SakSal-tech/trade-capture-system/docs/DeveloperLog.md

 - Managing two DTOs added extra complexity, especially making sure the mapping between request and response was consistent.
 - Updating the service and repository to integrate the new logic took time, as I had to ensure that existing trade lookups still worked correctly.
 - Overall, today’s work felt like a good combination of design thinking, validation logic, and improving application safety.

+### Development Log — Settlement Instructions Integration (Steps 1–7)

+Feature: Integration of Settlement Instructions into Trade Capture Workflow
+Objective: To enable traders to capture settlement instructions directly during trade booking, reducing operational delays and errors.

+#### Repository Layer: Focused Queries for Faster Retrieval

+I started by enhancing the AdditionalInfoRepository to add purpose-built queries that allow focused lookups instead of scanning the entire table.

+The key addition was:
+`@Query("""
+       SELECT a FROM AdditionalInfo a
+       WHERE a.entityType = 'TRADE'
+         AND a.fieldName  = 'SETTLEMENT_INSTRUCTIONS'
+         AND a.active     = true
+         AND LOWER(a.fieldValue) LIKE LOWER(CONCAT('%', :keyword, '%'))
+       """)
+List<AdditionalInfo> searchTradeSettlementByKeyword(@Param("keyword") String keyword);`

+This supports case-insensitive, partial text searches on settlement instructions — an explicit business requirement for the operations team.
+I used the SQL LIKE wildcard (%keyword%) so users can search for phrases like “Euroclear” even if it appears mid-sentence.

+This is much more efficient than the previous findAll() and in-memory .filter() approach, which had a time complexity of O(n) on the application side.
+By pushing the filtering down to the database layer, we move closer to O(log n) due to indexed lookups (once indexing was added in Step 2).

+#### Database Optimisation: Adding Indexes

+Next, I added composite indexes to the AdditionalInfo entity to improve query performance.

+`@Table(
+  name = "additional_info",
+  indexes = {
+    @Index(name = "idx_entity_type_field_entity", columnList = "entity_type, field_name, entity_id"),
+    @Index(name = "idx_field_value", columnList = "field_value")
+  }
+)`

+The first index accelerates lookups for queries that identify records by entity type and ID (used in findActiveOne() and similar methods).
+The second index supports LIKE-based text searches in searchTradeSettlementByKeyword().

+Although the second index doesn’t make LIKE '%keyword%' truly constant time, it does help the database prune results faster, improving real-world performance.

+#### Service Layer Refactor: Business Logic and Validation

+I refactored AdditionalInfoService to include clear, business-focused methods for settlement instructions.
+Previously, the controller directly performed validation and persistence logic, which violated separation of concerns.

+The refactored methods (createAdditionalInfo, updateAdditionalInfo, and the new settlement-specific methods) now handle:

+    Length checks (10–500 chars)

+    SQL injection prevention (rejects dangerous patterns like ;, --, DROP TABLE)

+    Regex-based content validation

+    Structured text support for multiline “label: value” formats

+This centralises validation in the service layer, ensuring consistent rules whether data comes from the UI or an API.
+Complexity-wise, validation operations are O(n) in string length, which is negligible since the field has a capped size.

+#### Audit Trail Implementation

+To meet the Audit Trail business requirement, I introduced a new entity:

+AdditionalInfoAudit

+This records every change to settlement instructions, storing:

+    Old and new values

+    User who made the change

+    Timestamp

+While not all user roles need to view this data, ADMIN and MIDDLE_OFFICE roles can retrieve it via a dedicated endpoint:
+`@GetMapping("/{id}/audit-trail")`
+This ensures full traceability for compliance, regulatory reporting, and internal controls.
+Each change record is independent of the main AdditionalInfo table, so write operations have slightly higher cost (O(1) insert for each change), but with high accountability benefits.

+#### Controller Refactor: Clean Delegation

+I replaced inline controller logic with clean service-layer calls in TradeSettlementController.
+For example, the updateSettlementInstructions() method was refactored to delegate to a single service method:
+`AdditionalInfoDTO result =
+additionalInfoService.upOrInsertTradeSettlementInstructions(id, text, changedBy);`
+This “upInsert” (update-or-insert) approach simplifies handling of both new and amended settlement instructions.
+It aligns with business rules allowing traders to edit settlement instructions at any stage, while maintaining audit tracking automatically.

+This also improves maintainability — the controller is now focused solely on HTTP and role logic, not database operations.

+#### Mapper Sanity Check and Versioning

+I revisited AdditionalInfoMapper to ensure that conversions between entities and DTOs were safe and future-proof.

+I added a version field to the entity, annotated with:
+`@Version`
+This enables optimistic locking — preventing two users from overwriting each other’s changes to the same record.
+The first update succeeds and increments the version (starting at 1), while any concurrent update throws an OptimisticLockException.

+This is an essential part of data integrity in multi-user systems and meets audit and risk management expectations.

+The mapper also includes a small “sanity check” step: it ensures that null DTOs or entities don’t cause runtime exceptions and that field values are correctly defaulted where missing (e.g., fieldType = "STRING").

+#### Repository Enhancements and Final Linkages

+In TradeRepository, I confirmed the existence of:
+`List<Trade> findAllByTradeIdIn(List<Long> tradeIds);`
+This method allows retrieving all trades by a list of IDs, used by the searchBySettlementInstructions() controller.

+It is a derived query method generated automatically by Spring Data JPA — clean, type-safe, and efficient (translates to SQL WHERE trade_id IN (...)).

+I also ensured that all Optional imports were correctly included (for example, in findActiveOne()), so that the service layer can handle “record not found” scenarios safely, avoiding NullPointerException.

+#### Reflection and Alternatives Considered

+Alternative to AdditionalInfo Table Extension

+I could have added settlement_instructions directly into the Trade table (simpler schema).

+However, I chose to use the existing AdditionalInfo extensible architecture for long-term scalability — it allows storing future optional fields (like “Delivery Notes”) without schema changes.

+#### Audit Trail Alternatives

+Could have used database triggers or Hibernate Envers, but I implemented a lightweight manual table for clarity and control.

+#### Performance Considerations

+Indexes ensure faster lookups.
+Without them, most repository searches would remain O(n), which isn’t scalable for production data volumes.

+#### Validation and Security

+Validation at service level prevents SQL injection and malicious payloads early in the request cycle, which is both safer and easier to test.

+#### Learned

+Planning for betternService Centralised validation + audit logic Consistency and security Controller Cleaned endpoints to delegate to service Better architecture Mapper Added safety checks and versioning Prevent data corruption Audit Trail Implemented via new entity and endpoint Traceability for compliance Versioning Enabled optimistic locking Data integrity and concurrency safety

+Overall, these steps transformed the system from a procedural, controller-heavy design into a layered, maintainable architecture that meets all business, audit, and performance requirements.

+The settlement instruction feature is now searchable, editable, auditable, and efficient, with all logic cleanly separated across the repository, service, and controller layers — ready for front-end integration.